ArturoDent/find-and-transform/README.md

 ## Release Notes

-* 0.1.0	Initial release.
-* 0.2.0	Replace with case modifiers now work better.
-* 0.3.0	Added a generic `find-and-transform.run` command for use in keybindings with `args`.  (later refactored away)
-  &emsp;&emsp; Work on capture groups without case modifiers.
-* 0.4.0	Added intellisense for settings and keybindings.
-  &emsp;&emsp; Added `restrictFind` argument.
-	&emsp;&emsp; If no find or replace, will select all matches of nearest words at cursor or selection.
-	&emsp;&emsp; Added many README examples and explanations.
-* 0.5.0	Added option to use Search Panel with confirmation and all supported options.
-	&emsp;&emsp; Added intellisense for `runInSearchPanel` args with filtering.
-	&emsp;&emsp; Use the current selection if no `find` entry or it is set to the empty string.
-* 0.5.5	Refactored to use matchRange for edits in whole document rather than entire text.
-  &emsp;&emsp; Added supported for empty selections to `runInSearchPanel` query creation.
-* 0.6.0	Added support for `CodeActions` so commands from settings can be run on save.
-  &emsp;&emsp; Added `${CLIPBOARD}` support to `runInSearchPanel` `find` value.
-* 0.7.0	Added support for `cursorMoveSelect` argument for `findInCurrentFile` settings and keybindings.
-  &emsp;&emsp; Renamed `cursorMove` option to `cursorMoveSelect` = a **BREAKING CHANGE**.
-  &emsp;&emsp; Added `once` and `line` support to `restrictFind` options.
-* 0.8.0	Added `nextSelectFind`, `nextMoveCursorFind`, and `nextDontMoveCursorFind` support to `restrictFind` options.
-* 0.8.5	Enable clearing `files to include` in Search Panel.
-Use `Search: Seed With Nearest Word`.
-* 0.8.6	Added `triggerReplaceAll` option to `runInSearchPanel`.
-Corrected `triggerSearch` operation.
-* 0.8.8	Added `Search in this File` and `Search in this Folder` editor/tab context menu options.
-* 0.9.0	Added `Search in this File` and `Search in this Folder` Explorer context menu options.
-* 0.9.1	Added support for special variables in `find/replace` in `findInCurrentFile` and `runInSearchPanel`.
-  &emsp;&emsp; Added `${resultsFiles}` variable and `searchInResults` command.
-* 0.9.4	A lot of work on variables for multi-root workspaces.
 * 0.9.5	Added support for variables in `filesToExclude`.
 * 0.9.6	Added support for **conditionals** in `replace` in `findInCurrentFile`.
   &emsp;&emsp; Added `${\d:/upcase/downcase/capitalize/camelcase/pascalcase}` to `findInCurrentFile` `replace` argument.